jorgeng87/packer-definitions/README.md

 Packer-definitions
 ==================

-A compilation of my packer definitions to create machine images for AWS, DigitalOcean, AWS, etc.
+A compilation of my packer definitions to create machine images for AWS, DigitalOcean, Virtualbox, etc.

 #Getting started